Rachel Brauer

 Social media, if utilized correctly, should tell your brand's story in a visual way that encourages action among your target audience.
 Below is some of the content and social media campaigns I have developed during my time at AHI.

-With the racial reckoning that took place in the Summer of 2020, it positioned AHI as an organization to think more critically about what resources and information we create and share to better reach all members of the community.
+With the racial reckoning that took place in the Summer of 2020, it positioned AHI as an organization to think more critically about what resources and information we create and share to better reach all members of their community.

 As a result, I disseminated resources to nearly 10,000 health care professionals to better prepare them to center anti-racist practices in their work.